 There are farms and then there is the Richardson’s Adventure Farm north of Chicago near the Wisconsin border.

 It is widely known for its incredible corn maze which has 9-10 miles of trails winding through 28 acres of corn.
 In addition to the giant maze, there are also several games you can play inside the maze.
+It claims to be the world’s largest, most intricate corn maze.

 Animal lovers will be happy to learn there are bunnies, goats, a petting zoo, and wildly popular pig races.